yangzhou6666/testRNN/README.md

 \<Num. of symbols> can be in {2,3}

-\<if generate minimal test set> can be in {0: No, 1: Yes}
+\<Generate minimal test set> can be in {0: No, 1: Yes}

 For example:

-> python main.py --model mnist --TestCaseNum 2000 --TargMetri CC --CoverageStop 0.9 --threshold_CC 6 --threshold_MC 0.8 --symbols_SQ 2 --minimalTest 0 --output log_folder/record.txt
+> python main.py --model mnist --TestCaseNum 2000 --TargMetri CC --CoverageStop 0.9 --threshold_CC 6 --threshold_GC 0.8 --symbols_SQ 2 --minimalTest 0 --output log_folder/record.txt